Canada-Greenland Joint Commission on Beluga and Narwhal

-The Canada-Greenland Joint Commission on Beluga and Narwhal (hereafter “Commission”) was established in 1991 under terms of a Memorandum of Understanding (MOU) between the federal Department of Fisheries and Oceans and the Ministry of Fisheries and Hunting of the Greenland Home Rule Government.
-The MOU applies to stocks of narwhal and beluga that migrate between Canadian and Greenlandic waters.
-The Commission was established to responsibly manage the shared stocks of narwhal and beluga.
+The Canada-Greenland Joint Commission on Beluga and Narwhal (hereafter “the Commission”) was established in 1991 under a Memorandum of Understanding (MOU) between the Government of Canada (Department of Fisheries and Oceans) and the Government of Greenland (Ministry of Fisheries and Hunting).
+The purpose of the Commission is to support cooperative, responsible management of narwhal and beluga populations that migrate across the international boundary between the two countries.

 Functions of the Commission